lndecastro/Entrepreneuring_AI_Based_Startups/tempBook1/Topic_5_Design_Thinking_Ideation.md

 - Designing new features.
 - Evaluating existing products.

+> Search the web for Emphaty Maps of two situations or products and study their structure following the framework presented previously.

 **AI Prompt Example:**
 ```
 I am designing an AI-based startup in [industry/problem area].